tzuhsien-kao/genio-tools/docs/index.rst

 .. note::

-	Make sure to check the "Add Python 3.X to PATH" in order to be able to access the AIoT tools from any directory.
+	Make sure to check the "Add Python 3.X to PATH" in order to be able to access the Genio tools from any directory.
 If you installed Python from the Windows Store, you will need to manually add Python's Scripts to the PATH variable.

-AIoT tools are using fastboot to flash, so you also need to install the fastboot driver and the fastboot executable.
+Genio tools are using fastboot to flash, so you also need to install the fastboot driver and the fastboot executable.
 Please follow the following guides to install the fastboot platform-tools and the fastboot driver: